threenine/api-template/docs/docs/introduction/api-first-principle.md

 4. **Deliver** - Deliver the API through a parallelised effort across developers, QA, Ops and documentation teams.
 5. **Onboard** - Ensure customers, partners, and/or internal developers are onboard with the API.

+The goal of the API first approach is to gather sufficient details to limit the risk of breaking changes in the future.
+API first and Agile software development practices are ideal companions

 ### Additional Resources